nufuturo-ufcg/clj-smells-catalog/README.md

 In a nutshell, we analyzed developer discussions from forums, blogs, and other practitioner sources to identify recurring problematic patterns that experienced Clojure developers frequently encounter and discuss.
 The catalog was compiled from real-world examples shared by practitioners across various online platforms.

-The identified smells were organized in this repository, each with a description, code example, refactoring suggestion, and refactored version.
+The identified smells were organized in this repository, each with a description, code example, source and excerpt from source indicating the smell.

 This catalog reflects the current stage of our ongoing study.
 We plan to expand it in future phases, following the model of the Elixir work.
 Contributions are welcome via issues and pull requests.